 Goal: Educate and promote resources for law enforcement and licensing personnel.

-Team Leader: Ray Graves, Florida Highway Safety and Motor Vehicles
+Team Leaders: Ray Graves and Conrad McCray, Florida Highway Safety and Motor Vehicles

 Livable Communities

-Goal: Create safer and more livable communities through the use of context-based design and by providing access to features and services that meet the mobility needs of an aging population.
+Goal: Create safer and more connected communities through the use of context-based design and by providing access to features and services that meet the transportation needs of an aging population.

 Mobility Independence

-Goal: Educate Floridians on how to access and use transportation options to keep them safe, mobile, and independent in their communities.
+Goal: Educate Floridians on how to access and use transportation options to keep them safe, active, and independent in their communities.

-Team Leaders: Libertad Acosta-Anderson and Stephanie Phillips, FDOT District 5
+Team Leaders: Libertad Acosta-Anderson and Jamie Ledgerwood, FDOT District 5

 Prevention and Assessment

-Goal: Promote driver fitness, recognition of at-risk drivers, and aging road user mobility through prevention and intervention resources.
+Goal: Promote driver fitness, recognition of at-risk drivers, and safe mobility for older adults through prevention and intervention resources.

-Team Leaders: Dr. Sandra Winter, University of Florida's Institute for Driving, Activity, Participation, and Technology and Megan Case, Pepper Institute on Aging and Public Policy at Florida State University
+Team Leader: Megan Case, Pepper Institute on Aging and Public Policy at Florida State University